-An accident at work can often happen when your employer fails to follow the health and safety procedures.
+A serious injury at work can often happen when your employer fails to follow the health and safety procedures.
 This could be through not providing you with the correct protective clothing or even through not providing you with the correct training.
 If you have been injured at work because of any of those things you might have a potential Employer liability claim.

 Regional trends in workplace injuries

-While workplace injuries occur nationwide, some areas experience higher rates than others.
-For example, regions such as Scotland and the North West of England see more fatal accidents compared to London and the South East.
+Workplace injuries occur all over the UK, however, some areas experience higher rates than others do.
+As an example, regions such as Scotland and the North West of England see many more fatal accidents when compared to London and the South East.
+The local variations in industry types, working conditions, and the reporting practices in place in businesses up and down the UK can all play a role in these differences.

 Some of the accidents you could have had at work would be: